By Michael Seid, Managing Director, MSA Worldwide

 Franchisors need to examine the cost-benefit relationship of requiring frequent franchisee remittances vs. working capital benefits.
 While it is certainly feasible with electronic transfer to collect fees even on a daily basis, the transaction costs can be prohibitive.
 Many franchisors who examine the cost of collecting fees on a frequent basis discover that the cost, both for the franchisee and the franchisor in administrative, banking, bookkeeping, lost management time, and opportunity costs makes the cost of improved cash flow an illusionary benefit for the system.

-Do you have further questions about charging fees in a franchise system?
+Do you have questions about charging fees in a franchise system?

-MSA can provide guidance on the balancing act of establishing fees in franchising.
+MSA Worldwide provides expert guidance on the balancing act of establishing fees in franchising.
+Contact us today for a complimentary consultation.